â–º Listen Live

 Incumbent Conservative MP for Grande Prairie Chris Warkentin is projected to win back his seat for the seventh consecutive time.

-As of 10:20 p.m. on April 28th, Warkentin held an overwhelming 81.9 per cent of the vote, with 145 of 228 polling stations reporting.
+As of 6 a.m. on April 29th, Warkentin had received 47,472 votes, an overwhelming 81.2 per cent of the vote, with 227 of 228 polling stations reporting.

 Warkentin has held the Peace Country seat in its several forms for nearly two decades after first assuming office in 2006, and says he is grateful to represent Grande Prairie in Ottawa for another term.

-“My continued committment will be making sure that people in the Peace Country have economic opportunities- ones that have been challenging over the last number of years with a Liberal government that has been intent on shutting down the industries that are so important to folks in the Peace Country,” he says.
+“My continued commitment will be making sure that people in the Peace Country have economic opportunities- ones that have been challenging over the last number of years with a Liberal government that has been intent on shutting down the industries that are so important to folks in the Peace Country,” he says.
 “I’m looking forward to going back to Ottawa and fighting for Peace Country residents.”

 Several outlets are calling a minority Liberal government- which Warkentin says will lead to increased disconnection between Ottawa and Alberta, especially in the Northwest.